Apple Pay

 To use Apple Pay, you need to register with Apple all of your web domains that will show an Apple Pay button.
 This includes both top-level domains (e.g., example.com) and subdomains (e.g., shop.example.com).
 You need to do this for domains you use in both production and testing (e.g. example.com/version-test).

-1. Download this domain association file and host it at /.well-known/apple-developer-merchantid-domain-association on your site.
+Download this and host it at /.well-known/apple-developer-merchantid-domain-association

-For example, if you're registering https://example.com, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association
+, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association

-Head to your Dashboard and replace sk_live_•••••••••••••••••••••••• below with your live secret key.
+Head to your and replace sk_live_••••••••••••••••••••••••

 All domains, whether in production or testing, must be registered with your live secret key.